Mond leads No. 8 Texas A&M to 42-31 win over Arkansas

 The Aggies (4-1) led by 14 at halftime and scored two touchdowns in the third quarter while limiting the Razorbacks (2-3) to a field goal to make it 42-17 entering the fourth quarter.

-Arkansas scored two touchdowns in the fourth quarter on a reception by Treylon Burks and 14-yard run by Rakeem Boyd, but the deficit was to big to overcome.
+Arkansas scored two touchdowns in the fourth quarter on a reception by Treylon Burks and 14-yard run by Rakeem Boyd, but the deficit was too big to overcome.

+“They converted almost every third down until the last two or three drives of the game,” Arkansas coach Sam Pittman said.
+“It was just hard to get them off the field.”

-Franks threw for 239 yards and three touchdowns and ran for 91 yards for Arkansas.
+Franks threw for 239 yards and three touchdowns and ran for a career-best 91 yards for Arkansas.
 Burks had 117 yards receiving and two scores.

+“We’re doing OK,” Franks said.
+“I say that as an ultimate competitor because I love to win.
+Continuing to get better is the most important thing.”

+Pittman was disappointed that his team didn’t take advantage of its scoring opportunities early.

 Arkansas entered the game leading the country with 10 interceptions after grabbing six in its last game against Ole Miss.
 But the Razorbacks couldn’t force any turnovers on Saturday and remained winless against the Aggies since 2011.